blind-contours/InterXshift/README.md

 Based on the data key, we expect X1 to have the strongest positive effect, X5 the strongest negative.
 So we would expect these to take the top ranks for these marginal associations.
-For interactions we expect to find interactions built into the data if there is enough observations in the region.
+For interactions we expect to find interactions built into the data that are antagonistic and synergistic.
 The github page gives details on the types of interactions built into this synthetic data.
+The above image shows the interaction types that we might expect to find.

 ``` r